phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-emu.md

 # Running system on `armv7a9-zynq7000` (Xilinx Zynq-7000) on emulator

-These instructions describe how to run Phoenix-RTOS system image for `armv7a9-zynq7000` target architecture using docker and qemu.
+These instructions describe how to run the Phoenix-RTOS system image for the `armv7a9-zynq7000` target architecture using docker and qemu.
 Note that, the build artifacts, including the system image, should be first provided in the `_boot` directory.
 If you haven't run the `build.sh` script yet, follow the pre-build steps [here](armv7a9-zynq7000.md) and next run it for `armv7a9-zynq7000` target.

 ## Running the system image